-Forced ghettoisation ended over 300 years after it was instituted, in 1870, when Rome became part of the newly unified Italy.
+Forced ghettoisation ended 315 years after it was instituted, in 1870, when Rome became part of the newly unified Italy.
 The city’s Great Synagogue was built in 1904.
-Rabbi Di Segni explains how the synagogue was intended to be a “symbol of a new age, of freedom and equality… but all hopes were destroyed by the persecution”.
+Rabbi Di Segni explains how the synagogue was intended to be a “symbol of a new age, of freedom and equality… but all hopes were destroyed by the persecution.”

-After WWII, the community recovered; today, there are around 16,000 Jewish people in Rome.
+After WWII, the community recovered.
+Today, there are around 16,000 Jewish people in Rome.
 Pavoncello explains how, during the 1960s, many people moved from the quarter to the new builds of the periferia (outskirts of the city), founding 11 more synagogues across Rome.
-Now, many families regret moving, as housing prices in today’s vibrant Jewish Quarter are prohibitively expensive.

 Rome’s Jewish community continues to innovate intellectually.
 Rabbi Di Segni proudly explains that two 20th-century Nobel Prize winners were Roman Jews: physicist Emilio Segrè, and economist Franco Modigliani.
 Religious life is flourishing, too; Dattilo explains how the quarter’s synagogue always has 10 adult men present, which is required for daily prayer.

-Rabbi Di Segni lives and works in the quarter; although the Jewish School is his favourite place, he is deeply attached to the entire neighbourhood.
-“Every stone speaks to me… Every place is significant to me.”
+Rabbi Di Segni lives and works in the quarter.
+Although the Jewish School is his favourite place, he is deeply attached to the entire neighbourhood.
+“Every stone speaks to me.
+Every place is significant to me.”
 He recommends to travellers interested in the history of Rome’s Jewish population to visit the synagogue and museum first, as “the main point” of the area, before heading to the Arch of Titus in the Roman Forum to look at one of the world’s earliest depictions of a menorah.
-He also recommends the Synagogue of Ostia Antica and the first-century catacombs where Roman Jews were buried, which he calls “an incredible monument”.
+He also recommends the Synagogue of Ostia Antica and the 1st-century catacombs where Roman Jews were buried, which he calls “an incredible monument.”

 Pavoncello also advises travellers interested in Roman-Jewish history to visit the Jewish Museum, to understand the area’s complicated legacy.
 However, the place she prefers to spend her time in the quarter isn’t a historical monument at all; she likes to sit on the benches of La Piazza (the square) – as Rome’s Jews still affectionately call the quarter.
 There, she talks with the Roman-Jewish community’s elderly, swapping recipes and gossip and telling tales from their lives and the life of the quarter.
 “You won’t find this traditional life as strong in another neighbourhood of Rome today,” she says.
 “And soon most of that generation will be gone.”

-The Roman-Jewish commitment to tradition, which survives to this day, is evident to an outside observer of the community; its presence is felt in Shabbats duly observed, careful kosher preparation of traditional recipes, noise from the playground of the Jewish school, and a crowd leaving the synagogue on Fridays.
+The Roman-Jewish commitment to tradition, which survives to this day, is evident to an outside observer of the community.
+Its presence is felt in Shabbats duly observed, careful kosher preparation of traditional recipes, noise from the playground of the Jewish school, and a crowd leaving the synagogue on Fridays.
 If the cobbles could talk, they’d tell travellers about the rich cultural life here, which has defied persecution efforts for centuries.
-As they can’t, Roman-Jewish elders tell the cobbles tales for them, keeping their proud, unique cultural identity alive, and ever-renewing.
+As they can’t, Roman-Jewish elders tell the tales for them, keeping their proud, unique cultural identity alive and ever-renewing.